davidsaltacc/shadowclient/info.md

 ## yet to do:
-* compressed config (basic gzip or something, store as .json.gz or something)
 * be able to change what corner the notifications appear in
 * forget the SCSettings thing, we have settings screens now.....
 - resource usage in shadowhud